Boundaries of $\mathbb{Z}^n$-free groups: Proof of Theorem

 \section{Proof of Theorem \ref{th:Poisson}}

 In this section, we prove Theorem \ref{th:Poisson} according to the scheme outlined in the introduction.
-For the rest of this section we fix $n \in \N$, a finitely generated irreducible non-abelian $\Z^n$-free group $G$, the associated universal $\Z^n$-tree $\Gamma_G$ with the base point $\base$ described in Subsection \ref{subs:univ_trees}, and the compactification $\overline\Gamma_G$ of $\Gamma_G$ constructed in Section \ref{sec:compact}.
-Recall that $\partial_n \Gamma_G$ is the set of ends of $\Gamma_G$ of $\Z^n$-type.
+For the rest of this section, we fix $n \in \N$ and a countable non-abelian $\Z^n$-free group $G$ acting minimally, freely, and without inversion on a $\Z^n$-tree $\Gamma$.
+Also, we let $(\overline\Gamma, d_f)$ denote the compact metric space constructed in Subection \ref{subs:compact_general} for $\Gamma$.
+Recall that $\Ends(\Gamma)$ denote the set of open ends of $\Gamma$.
 We also fix a non-degenerate probability measure $\mu$ on $G$.